 Let $\calW$ be the set of white vertices of $\bbJ_\alpha$, and $\calB$ the set of black vertices of $\bbJ_\alpha$.

-For all white vertices $w\in \calW$, we use Proposition \ref{prop;the_white_album} to get lists $\calL_w$ of isomorphisms from $G_w$ to $G_{\psi_J(w)}$ that are fiber, orientation, and peripheral structure preservings, and that satisfy the conditions of the third point of Proposition \ref{prop;the_white_album}.
-If one of them is empty, then the graph isomorphism cannot be completed in graph of group isomorphism preserving fiber and orientation, and we may discard $\psi_J$.
-We thus assume that all are non-empty.
+For all white vertices $w\in \calW$, we use Proposition \ref{prop;the_white_album} to get lists $\calL_w$ of isomorphisms from $G_w$ to $G_{\psi_J(w)}$ that are fibre, orientation, and peripheral structure preserving, and that satisfy the conditions of the third point of Proposition \ref{prop;the_white_album}.
+If one of them is empty, we may discard $\psi_J$, hence we assume that all are non-empty.